|

 How is symmetry related to the conservation of physical quantities?
 According to Noether’s theorem, each continuous symmetry is associated with a conserved physical quantity, meaning that properties such as energy or momentum are preserved in symmetric systems.

-How does symmetry influence the fundamental theories of physics?
+How does symmetry influence fundamental theories of physics?
 Symmetry guides the formulation of theories by establishing restrictions on interactions and helping to understand the relationships between different physical phenomena.